Learning to Better Search with Language Models via Guided Reinforced Self-Training: Implementation details

 \subsection{Computational resources}

-We conduct all experiments on an internal HPC cluster, with each node consisting of 2 AMD EPYC 7402 CPUs and 750GB of RAM, using the PyTorch deep learning framework \citep{paszke2019pytorch}.
-For supervised pre-training and fine-tuning, we utilize 4 NVIDIA A100 GPUs (80GB VRAM each).
-For RL fine-tuning, we utilize 4 NVIDIA RTX 3090 GPUs (24GB VRAM each).
-For inference, we utilize a single NVIDIA RTX 3090 GPU.
+We conduct all experiments on an internal HPC cluster, where each node is equipped with two AMD EPYC 7402 CPUs and 750 GB of RAM.
+We use PyTorch as the base deep learning framework \citep{paszke2019pytorch}.
+We use four NVIDIA A100 GPUs for training and a single NVIDIA RTX 3090 GPU for inference.